sumitranjan52/cputr/README.md

 Ways to toggle gallery:
 1. Click on  the image button aside of the delte button

+Ways to select filters:
+1. Select filter from dropdown menu

 Note: WebRTC will work on HTTPS connection on Google Chrome.